Recognizing outstanding achievement in the field

 How many award winners are selected each year?

 Four winners are selected each year from the applicant pool.
-Click here to see the names of the 2016 inaugural year award recipients.
+Click here to see the names of the previous award recipients.

 How are the recipients selected?

 Step 1: A call for proposals is put out and students from all U.S. based healthcare colleges and universities are encouraged to apply online.
 Click here for the Donald A. Pegg Student Leadership Award application form.
-NOTE: Applicants are expected to be available to attend the ACLM annual conference, which, this year, is set for October 22-25, 2017 in Tucson, AZ.
+NOTE: Applicants are expected to be available to attend the ACLM annual conference, which, this year, is set for October 21-24, 2018 in Indianapolis, IN.
 Of the $1500 received by each Donald A. Pegg Student Leadership Award recipient, as stated above, $500 covers the cost of their conference registration, $500 is to be used to offset travel-related conference costs, with the $500 balance used as seed funding to establish or enhance a campus-based Lifestyle Medicine Interest Group.

 Step 2: Applicants submit a short single spaced one-page personal statement about their interest in Lifestyle Medicine and how the monetary award will help them further their goals at their institution.
 The application will need to include: